Toshiba's Westinghouse brings in bankruptcy lawyers; disclosure deadlines loom

 The most immediate challenge for newly appointed Chief Executive Satoshi Tsunakawa - who comes from the healthcare side of Toshiba's business and has no direct nuclear experience - is to get third-quarter earnings over the line.

-Even with all those items on its plate, it needs to proceed with the sale of much of its flash memory chip unit - a business it values at least 1.5 trillion yen ($13.1 billion), with bids due at the end of the month.
+Even with all those items on its plate, it must also proceed with the sale of much of its flash memory chip unit - a business it values at least 1.5 trillion yen ($13.1 billion), with bids due at the end of the month.

 Toshiba has sent invitation letters to around 10 potential bidders, a source said.

-Taiwan's Foxconn (2317.TW), the world's largest contract electronics maker, is so far the only suitor to acknowledge publicly its plans to bid.
-SK Hynix Inc (000660.KS) has said it is considering a bid.
+Taiwan's Foxconn, the world's largest contract electronics maker, is so far the only suitor to acknowledge publicly its plans to bid.
+SK Hynix Inc has said it is considering a bid.

-Sources have said other potential bidders include Taiwan's TSMC (2330.TW), the world's largest contract chip manufacturer, data storage firm Western Digital Corp (WDC.O) which operates a Japanese chip plant with Toshiba, rival Micron Technology Inc (MU.O), as well as financial investors such as Bain Capital.
+Sources have said other potential bidders include Taiwan's TSMC, the world's largest contract chip manufacturer, data storage firm Western Digital Corp which operates a Japanese chip plant with Toshiba, rival Micron Technology Inc , as well as financial investors such as Bain Capital.